hungcrujewellgebrak/teensy-raw/README.md

 There are already several of these around, but usually eschew windows support and/or do not build a core library causing unnecessarily large firmware images.

-Windows is currently supported, other (Unixy) OSes should work but the tools have yet to be included.
+Linux (x86_64) and Windows are currently supported, other (Unixy) OSes should work with the correct tools and slight modifications to `Makefile`.

 Usage
 -----